Scientific literature: Peer review

 Increasing reliance on digital abstracting services and academic search engines means that the de facto acceptance in the academic discourse is predicted by the inclusion in such selective sources.
 Commercial providers of proprietary data include Chemical Abstracts Service, Web of Science and Scopus, while open data (and often open source, non-profit and library-led) services include DOAB, DOAJ and (for open access works) Unpaywall (based on CrossRef and Microsoft Academic records enriched with OAI-PMH data from open archives).

 Ethics

 The transfer of copyright from author to publisher, used by some journals, can be controversial because many authors want to propagate their ideas more widely and re-use their material elsewhere without the need for permission.
 Usually an author or authors circumvent that problem by rewriting an article and using other pictures.
 Some publishers may also want publicity for their journal so will approve facsimile reproduction unconditionally; other publishers are more resistant.

-In terms of research publications, a number of key issues include and are not restricted to:
+In scientific publishing, a number of key issues include and are not restricted to: